-Wall Street Analyst Earnings Predictions
+Exploring Analyst Earnings Predictions

 The earnings predictions made by Wall Street analysts tend to drive stock price action around the earnings release dates.
 Analysts estimate the amount of sales and profit per share that each company will report.
 The consensus earnings estimate is the average of analyst predictions for a specific company for the quarterly earnings period.
 During earnings season, traders and investors focus on how closely the reported earnings match the consensus estimates.

 Hitting or Missing on Earnings Expectations

 The share price of a stock can change significantly if the company posts a "miss" compared to the Wall Street estimates.
 If the earnings are better than the estimate, the stock price will move higher.
 If the actual earnings come in close to the estimate, the share price will not move much.

 Trading Based on History

 One earnings trading strategy involves finding stocks for which the analysts historically do a poor job of accurately estimating sales and profits.
-You might find a stock whose profits have beaten the estimates for several recent quarters -- a stock that moved up on the earnings release.
+You might find a stock whose profits have beaten the estimates for several recent quarters – a stock that moved up on the earnings release.
 If you think the trend will continue, buy the shares just before the earnings release and sell on the news when the price jumps.

 Trades for Big Price Moves

 Options can let you trade against stocks when you predict a big earnings price move but do not know in which direction the share prices will go when earnings are reported.
 Call options let you profit from a rising share price, and puts will gain if prices fall.
-Buying both puts and calls gives a high probability that one side will be a winner.
-The low cost of options means that the profit on the winning side could cover the cost of both options and leave a net profit.
-Traders employ spread strategies with puts and calls to lower the trade costs and increase the potential for profits.
+Buying both puts and calls gives a high probability that one side will be a winner by hedging your bets, of sorts.
+Known as a "straddle", this option lets you buy a stock at a certain price while also selling it a certain price by a certain expiration date.